nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">
 :book: <span style="font-weight:bold">Example: </span>
-You want to reschedule the first appointment in the appointment list.
+You want to reschedule the 1st appointment in the appointment list.

 **Step 1**: Input `editappt 6 st/12/12/2020 18:00 d/240` into the command box and press <kbd>Enter</kbd>.